RATHOD-SHUBHAM/RATHOD-SHUBHAM/README.md

 - Computer Science Grad ...🎓... exploring possiblities 👻 !!!

-- 👾 I have a simple goal: Develop products that improve human lives ...
+- I have a simple goal: Develop products that improve human lives .

-- Data makes me fall in love with it 🖤  ...
+- Data makes me fall in love with it 🖤

-- A Developer .. 🤠
+- A Developer🤠

-- Check out my Repo for some cool content! .. 🤓
+- Check out my Repo for some cool content🤓

 ---

-<h3>🐵 I like 🦦 </h3>
+<h3>I like 🦦 </h3>

 * 🐒 Data Science.
 * 🐸 Software Development.